• Skip to primary navigation

 • Sauerkraut: Sauerkraut is finely cut raw cabbage that has been fermented by various lactic acid bacteria.
 I use my own homemade Sauerkraut, but you could also use store-bought sauerkraut.

 • Swiss Cheese: Swiss cheese is the typical cheese included on a Reuben.
+You can use either sliced or shredded Swiss cheese, but I prefer sliced.

 Here's How I Made the Easy Reuben Sliders: